 Starting at age 35, these pregnancy risks become more common:

 Fertility issues are very common.
-More than 12 percent of women have difficulties getting pregnant.
+More than of women have difficulties getting pregnant.
 If you haven’t been able to get pregnant, a fertility specialist can do tests to see why you’re not conceiving and offer treatments to improve your odds of a pregnancy.

 See a fertility specialist if:

 - You’re age 35 or younger and you’ve been trying to get pregnant for a year.

 - You’re over age 35 and you’ve been trying for more than 6 months.

 - You’re over age 40 and you’d like to start a family.